Othello (1951 film): Release

-A dubbed version of Othello premiered in Rome, Italy on 29 November 1951.
-Welles' original English-language version premiered at the Cannes Film Festival on 10 May 1952, and went on general release in Europe.
+An Italian-language version of Othello premiered in Rome, Italy on 29 November 1951.
+Welles's English-language version premiered at the Cannes Film Festival on 10 May 1952, and went on general release in Europe.
 Unlike that of the subsequent American cut, the soundtrack was generally without flaws, apart from some dubbing that was slightly out of sync.
 It features different edits of many scenes from the other two versions, with alternative camera angles used.
 A print remains stored in the Paris Cinematheque.

 Welles supervised a different version of Othello for the American market, a 93-minute cut released on 12 September 1955 in New York City.
-This had a number of minor editing and several major soundtrack changes, including Welles' replacement of his spoken-word titles with written credits (requested by the film's distributor, United Artists) and the addition of a narration by Welles.
+This had a number of minor editing and several major soundtrack changes, including Welles's replacement of his spoken-word titles with written credits (requested by the film's distributor, United Artists) and the addition of a narration by Welles.
 Suzanne Cloutier's entire performance was dubbed by Gudrun Ure, who had previously played Desdemona opposite Welles in a 1951 theatre production of Othello that was staged to raise funds to complete the film.
 Paul Squitieri, in a 1993 PhD study of the film in its various forms, argues that the U.S. version represents a "compromise", with some of the changes forced on Welles, and that the original European cut represents the truest version.
-A Criterion LaserDisc of this version came out in 1994, but was withdrawn from sale after legal action by Welles' daughter, Beatrice Welles.
+A Criterion LaserDisc of this version came out in 1994, but was withdrawn from sale after legal action by Welles's daughter, Beatrice Welles.

-Welles featured Othello clips in his 1978 "making of" movie, Filming Othello, but in fact these had all been completely reedited by him for the documentary, and so do not appear in the original film in the same form.
-The clips were all accompanied by a voice-over from Welles, so that no part of the original soundtrack was heard in Filming Othello.
+Welles featured Othello clips in his 1978 Filming Othello, but these had all been completely reedited by him for the documentary, and so do not appear in the original film in the same form.
+The clips were accompanied by a voiceover from Welles, so that no part of the original soundtrack was heard in Filming Othello.

-Reception
+Critical reception

 Released in Europe to acclaim in 1952, Othello won the Grand Prix du Festival International du Film at the Cannes Film Festival under the Moroccan flag.
 Welles could not find the film a distributor in the United States for over three years, and even after its U.S. release it was largely ignored.

+Film critic Pauline Kael suggested that the film was not so much of a movie or theatrical experience but tended towards a more faithful record of a stage production.

 The film was re-released to theaters in a 1992 restoration that screened "out of competition" at the 1992 Cannes Film Festival and was shown to acclaim in the United States although the sound restoration would subsequently be criticized.
-The film has a 93% approval rating on Rotten Tomatoes, based on 32 reviews with an average rating of 7.9/10.
-The website's critical consensus states, "This ragged take on Othello may take liberties with the source material, but Orson Welles's genius never fails to impress."